Daemon Tools: Controversy

 On 13 February 2012, one of DAEMON Tools' components known as MountSpace became a subject of privacy concerns.
 MountSpace, a service-oriented component gathers and sends information about disc images used in DAEMON Tools to mountspace.com along with users' IP addresses.
 Although MountSpace can be disabled during installation, it is criticized for transmitting information despite being disabled and lacking a privacy policy.
 The initial discovery of the concerning issue is attributed to Rafael Rivera of Within Windows blog.

+In May 2026, DAEMON Tools were compromised to a targeted "supply chain" attack by suspected Chinese hackers.
+They used a malicious backdoor to plant malware across the retail, scientific and manufacturing sectors across multiple countries including Russia, Belarus, and Thailand.

 Related programs

 Y.A.S.U.

-YASU (Yet Another SecuROM Utility) is a very small tool that works as a SCSI-drive protector.
-It was created by sYk0 and can be used to hide emulated drives from SecuROM 7 and SafeDisc 4.
-YASU is a companion program for Daemon Tools and currently being hosted, supported and maintained by the Daemon Tools team.
-On March 4 of 2009, sYk0 announced development of Omen which is to succeed development of YASU.
-As of January 2010, development of Omen has been abandoned.
+Y.A.S.U.
+(Yet Another SecuROM Utility) is a tiny tool that works as an SCSI-drive protector.
+It was created by sYk0 (pronounced psycho) and can be used to hide emulated drives from SecuROM 7 and SafeDisc 4.
+Y.A.S.U. is a companion program for Daemon Tools, being currently hosted, supported and maintained by the Daemon Tools team.
+On March 4, 2009, sYk0 announced development of Omen, which was meant to be a successor to Y.A.S.U., but had its development abandoned in January of 2010.